Vehicle Keys, Battery, and other tips.

 Note that a weak battery, whether in the vehicle or your fob, will have an even harder time working if it's cold.

 For the fearless solo, in true cold (-30c or lower) bring an electro booster pack.
-A better, cheaper option or alternative may be to simply haul along another fully charged car battery (if you have an size spare) with booster cables.
+A better, cheaper option or alternative may be to simply haul along another fully charged car battery (if you have a spare) with booster cables.
 You can pick up a cheap small one at a pick your part or breaker.
-Together they are sure to get the starter turning, but use your own discretion; this is an untried suggestion and you don't want to be stranded in cold conditions.

 For extended outings, I unplug my battery.
 Cars and trucks still have a small draw on the current when completely turned off; they also draw on the battery when you open and close your door and when the dome lights turn on.
 The last thing you want is not be able to start your vehicle when you need to.
-Unplug the battery (disconnect the ground BLACK wire (-) only), but make sure you have taken all measures to be able to get back into the vehicle without the power source - mechanical key - NOTE: if it is very cold, make sure the mechanical lock won't seize (the best way to do this is not heating the key as this won't work in very cold conditions, not using wd40 in the key hole as this will gum up with dirt over time, but to use a strong solution of alcohol in the key hole).
+Unplug the battery (disconnect the ground BLACK wire (-) only - IF YOU REMOVE THE RED AND LEAVE THE BLACK, YOU WILL FRY YOUR ALTERNATOR AND YOU WILL NEED TO BE TOWED), but make sure you have taken all measures to be able to get back into the vehicle without the power source - mechanical key - NOTE: if it is very cold, make sure the mechanical lock won't seize (the best way to do this is not heating the key as this won't work in very cold conditions, not using wd40 in the key hole as this will gum up with dirt over time, but DO use a strong solution of alcohol in the key hole).